Parrot-Developers/Samples/README.md

 * MiniDroneDeviceController is used to control the RollingSpider
 * JumpingSumoDeviceController is used to control the JumpingSumo

-You can implement your own to control the Bebop drone.
+* Drone3DeviceController is used to control the Bebop drone